Hong Kong Sevens

 The Hong Kong Sevens (香港國際七人欖球賽) is a rugby sevens tournament held annually in Hong Kong on a weekend in late March or early April.
-Considered the premier tournament on the World Rugby Sevens Series competition, the Hong Kong Sevens is currently the seventh tournament on the World Series calendar (following the Canada Sevens.
+Considered the premier tournament on the World Rugby Sevens Series competition, the Hong Kong Sevens is currently the fifth tournament on the World Series calendar (following the Canada Sevens).
 The tournament spans three days, beginning on a Friday and concluding on Sunday.
 The tournament is organised each year by the Hong Kong Rugby Union (HKRU).
-Due to the COVID-19 pandemic, the tournament was cancelled in 2020 and 2021 respectively.
-The latest Hong Kong Rugby Sevens was held on Friday 4, Saturday 5, Sunday 6 November 2022.
+Due to the COVID-19 pandemic, the tournament was cancelled in 2020 and 2021.
+The latest Hong Kong Rugby Sevens was held from 28 to 30 March 2025 at Kai Tak Stadium.

 History

-The Hong Kong Sevens was originally the idea of the Marketing and Promotions Manager of Rothman's Export for a Pan Asia 15s Rugby Tournament.